 Pão de Centeio is bread made with Rye flour.
 It is a dense, dry brown bread with a crunchy and cracked crust.
 Typical in the interior center of Portugal, particularly in Guarda.
 It used to be cooked in community wooden ovens, where each family cooked their loaf of rye bread.

-Rye and Corn Bread were the staples bread, the most eaten in the past.
+Rye and cornbread were the staple breads, the most eaten in the past.
 Portugal didn’t produce wheat in abundance, only Alentejo produced it, and it wasn’t enough for the whole country.

 #14 Bolo de Azeite (Olive oil bread)

-Bolo de Azeite is a bread made with olive oil and eggs and wheat flour.
+Bolo de Azeite is a bread made with olive oil, eggs, and wheat flour.
 In Portuguese, it’s named a cake of Olive oil, although it isn’t sweet, it was called cake to differentiate from the daily bread, as it is a special and richer kind of bread.
-The olive oil bread was usually eaten at Easter and is traditional in the interior of Portugal (Guarda and Covilhã) where olive oil is produced in abundance.
+The olive oil bread was usually eaten at Easter and is traditional in the interior of Portugal (Guarda and Covilhã) where olive oil is abundant.

 It isn’t easy or frequent to find this bread, but if you are traveling through the Interior of Portugal and find it, give it a try.